nuxis/challenge/README.md

 'challenge' is licensed under Affero General Public License, see the LICENSE-file.
 Django is licensed under the BSD license, see the file LICENSE-Django.

-# Installing

-Recommended to install in a virtualenv.
-See requirements.txt for required pip packages.